wssuite/NurseScheduler/README.md

 	f. ./scripts : Directory including several scripts for the execution of multiple runs at once

 	g. ./bashfiles : Directory containing bash files that execute the solver on an instance (the files are created by the scripts)

+	h. ./benchmark : Directory containing the different benchmark on which the code can be run in a static and dynamic version.
+The best obtained results are also stored there.
+You can edit this file and run our code on a benchmark with the python script "run-benchmark.py".

 3. Global structure of the code:

 	Every source file is in the ./src directory, where header files are used to declare the classes, and methods.

 	a.
 The main is in "DeterministicMain.cpp" and "DynamicMain.cpp".
 "DeterministicMain_test.cpp" is for the definition of some unitary tests.

 	b.
-Input data and basic preprocessing methods are in "Nurse.h/.cpp", "Roster.h", "Scenario.h/.cpp" and stored in an instance of the class defined in "SolverInput.h"
+Input data and basic preprocessing methods are stored in directory "data/" and correspond to the files "Nurse.h/.cpp", "Roster.h", "Scenario.h/.cpp".

 	c.
+The directory "solvers/" contains all the algorithms.
+In particular:
-"Solver.h" stores an abstract solver class and the definitions of several other classes of objects manipulated by the algorithm.
+	- "Solver.h" stores an abstract solver class and the definitions of several other classes of objects manipulated by the algorithm.
 In particular a LiveNurse has the constant attributes of a Nurse and other attributes that will be modified during the execution of the solution algorithm.
 The files "InitializeSolver.h/.cpp" runs some preprocessing actions before actually solving the problem.
+    - "DeterministicSolver.h/.cpp" contains the declaration and the structure of every algorithm described in [2] as well as all the methods involved in the large neighborhood search.
+    - Every method that BCP needs are redefined for the branch-and-price algorithm are in "mp/modeler/BcpModeler.h/.cpp", "mp/modeler/CoinModeler.h" and in "mp/TreeManager.h/.cpp".
+The global structure of the column generation subproblem, including the construction of the constrained shortest path network, is in "mp/sp/Subproblem.h/.cpp", and the dynamic programming algorithm that solves the subproblems is implemented in "mp/sp/rcspp/BoostRCGraph.h/.cpp" (it is adapted from an algorithm found in the Boost library).
+    - "StochasticSolver.h/.cpp" contains the declaration and the structure of the algorithm described in [3] and really close to the one submitted to INRCII.

 	d.
-"DeterministicSolver.h/.cpp" contains the declaration and the structure of every algorithm described in [2] as well as all the methods involved in the large neighborhood search.
-Every method that BCP needs redefined for the branch-and-price algorithm are in "BcpModeler.h/.cpp", "CoinModeler.h" and in "TreeManager.h/.cpp".
-The global structure of the column generation subproblem, including the construction of the constrained shortest path network, is in "Subproblem.h/.cpp", and the dynamic programming algorithm that solves the subproblems is implemented in "RotationPricer.h/.cpp" (it is adapted from an algorithm found in the Boost library).

-	e.
-"StochasticSolver.h/.cpp" contains the declaration and the structure of the algorithm described in [3] and really close to the one submitted to INRCII.

-	f.
-The postprocessing/display/parsing methods are in "ReadWrite.h/.cpp", "GlobalStats.h/.cpp", and "InputPaths.h/.cpp".
+The postprocessing/display/parsing methods are stored in the directory "tools/".

-	g.
-The files "MyTools.h/.cpp" contain intermediary methods frequently used in the code.
+	   Especially, the files "MyTools.h/.cpp" contain intermediary methods frequently used in the code.

 4. Execution of the deterministic solver: